 A further success was running a Hybrid Meeting during the brief period between lockdowns.
 This involved a lengthy consultation process, and together, working with my SAA, we achieved this.
 Further to this, I contributed to the District Committee on Hybrid meetings.
 Since then, I have had multiple requests to speak to Areas and Clubs about the practicalities of running a Hybrid Meeting.
 I’ve learned that by being brave and taking carefully considered actions, it makes opportunities to help Clubs and Areas.

 Coming up during the next six months is an Evaluation Workshop (open to all Toastmasters), Speechcraft, and a Cost Reduction Programme to reduce membership prices and streamline PR.

-Having a strong energy caught the eye of the Area Director, and I was then asked to become Assistant Area Director.
+Having strong energy caught the eye of the Area Director, and I was then asked to become Assistant Area Director.
 It turns out our Area was struggling, and my focus was largely on my Club.
-This meant, that although I organized a good Humorous and Table Topics contest for the Area, and helped to run COT, the other Presidents still suffered from engagement.
+This meant that although I organized a good Humorous and Table Topics contest for the Area, and helped to run COT, the other Presidents still suffered from engagement.
 Towards the latter end of the six months, I noticed that our Area was not on target for training Club Officers and there were improvements that could be made.
 I found that we had lacked Area Council meetings and regular contact with our Presidents, which I had assumed my Area Director had been taking the lead on.
-Upon hearing about this, I began reaching out to the Club Presidents who were having difficulty to assist them.
+Upon hearing about this, I began reaching out to the Club Presidents who were having difficulty in order to assist them.
 I have begun providing them with information they require, guidance, and encouragement.
-I aim over the next six months to bring in Toastmasters recommended practices, and to supervise, help, and inspire the Presidents, by understanding their needs and cultures.
-A big learning from this is that regular communication is required, and that no news is not always good news.
+Over the next six months, I aim to bring in Toastmasters recommended practices, and to supervise, help, and inspire the Presidents, by understanding their needs and cultures.
+A big learning from this is that regular communication is required and that no news is not always good news.